City-of-Helsinki/events-helsinki-monorepo/proxies/events-graphql-proxy/README.md

 1. Connect an app to a router with a new updated supergraph.
 2. Update needed queries (and mutations).
-3. Use codegen tools to generate TypeScript types with `yarn generate:graphql`.
+3. Use codegen tools to generate TypeScript types with `pnpm generate:graphql`.
 Note, that while the schema is same for every app, the graphql.tsx -file that contains schema, should be copied to [packages/components](../../packages/components/src/types/generated/graphql.tsx).

-> See more from app's [README](../../apps/events-helsinki/README.md#yarn-generategraphql).
+> See more from app's [README](../../apps/events-helsinki/README.md#pnpm-generategraphql).

 ## Custom request headers